Tip #102: Learning Levels

 This step is based on Bloom’s Taxonomy of Behavioral Objectives- or, as we have referred to it, the Building Blocks of Learning (See Tip #8).

-It is unlikely that a trainer will ever intentionally aim only for the lowest rung, or KNOWLEDGE.
-At the very least, we want participants to both know and understand what they are taught [COMPREHENSION].
-If our intention is to change attitudes, then COMPREHENSION may be the highest level of learning we can accomplish.
-However, if our intention is to build or strengthen specific skills, APPLICATION must be our minimum desired learning level.
+It is unlikely that a trainer will ever intentionally aim only for the lowest rung, or REMEMBER.
+At the very least, we want participants to both know and understand what they are taught [UNDERSTAND].
+If our intention is to change attitudes, then UNDERSTAND or ANALYZE may be the highest level of learning we can accomplish.
+However, if our intention is to build or strengthen specific skills, APPLY must be our minimum desired learning level.

-APPLICATION is the launching pad for all higher-level thinking.
-Once our participants have demonstrated that they know, comprehend, and can apply new information or skills, they are ready for the last three building blocks of learning: ANALYSIS, SYNTHESIS, and EVALUATION.
+APPLY is the launching pad for all higher-level thinking.
+Once our participants have demonstrated that they know, comprehend, and can apply new information or skills, they are ready for the last three building blocks of learning: ANALYZE, EVALUATE, and CREATE.

-If the participants will need to organize and reorganize information into categories, the desired level of learning is ANALYSIS.
-If they will need to create something new, the desired level is SYNTHESIS.
-If they will need to make judgments when there is no one answer, then the desired level of learning is EVALUATION.
+If the participants will need to organize and reorganize information into categories, the desired level of learning is ANALYZE.
+If they will need to make judgments against specific criteria, then the desired level of learning is EVALUATE.
+And if If they will need to create something new, the desired level is CREATE.

 At this step, we:

 a.
-Select the most appropriate level of learning for each essential factor.
+Select the most appropriate learning level for each essential factor.

 b.
 Ensure that the levels of learning are consistent with the training goals.*